 What does this mean for you?
 If you find yourself getting a pimple that appears to be unusually stiff, it may actually not be an acne-related zit, but nodular melanoma7.
 The firmness of this kind of growths is based on the quick, descending development of nodular melanoma growths.

 How can you detect whether or not your new pimple may be cancerous?
 Initially, it will appear as a sort of clear bubble which slightly increases over several weeks.
 Indeed, it will eventually harden and become quite firm.
 It will generally look different than the pus-filled pimples you are used to.

 To be sure, it is more probable that nodular melanoma appears as a fresh, recent skin growth in the form of a zit or a mere change of color of an older bulge9.
 However, you may also get it from a mole, so this could manifest itself as an old mole that happens to grow quickly over a short period of time.

-One thing that is important to note is that a melanoma-related mole will gradually change and develop, instead of grow and merely remain the same for a long period of time.
+One thing that is important to note is that a melanoma-related mole will gradually change and develop, instead of growing and merely remain the same for a long period of time.
 You would find that a cancerous mole will usually keep growing bigger, instead of changing in a varied way10.
 That is why you should be paying attention to your body and ensure to examine your skin every few days.
 Always pay special attention to moles!
-Even if you are certain that a certain growth is not cancerous, you lose nothing from a brief check up with your dermatologist.
+Even if you are certain that a certain growth is not cancerous, you lose nothing from a brief check-up with your dermatologist.